 - TOR relief application — Form SC-AED-004 (ask your mover to handle this)

-- Any specific permits for regulated items (medications, pets, plants, etc.)
+- Any specific permits for regulated items (medications, pets, plants, and so on)

 The more accurate and detailed your inventory, the smoother the clearance process.
 Vague descriptions like "household items" or "personal effects" invite scrutiny.